Jingxiang-Zhang/ForestFiresPredictionByMachineLearning/README.md

 ### Forest Fires Prediction

-This is the final project of EE 559, USC.
-Click [here] to read the whole report.
+This is the final project of EE 559, USC. click [here](https://github.com/Jingxiang-Zhang/ForestFiresPredictionByMachineLearning/blob/main/report.pdf) to view the report.
 Here, I will only make a brief introduction and conclusion of this project.

-click [here](https://github.com/Jingxiang-Zhang/ForestFiresPredictionByMachineLearning/blob/main/report.pdf) to view the report.

 ##### Abstract